aws-samples/rancher-on-aws-workshop/content/10-introduction/12-workshop-environment/index.en.md

 ## For Use Outside AWS Events

 If you're completing this workshop outside an official AWS event, you will need to configure the required infrastructure before starting the workshop content.

 Please be aware that this will incur costs to your AWS Account.
+Additionally, ensure you are deploying in the **`us-east-1`** region.

 ### Step 1:
-Download the required workshop files by clicking the link below and clicking *"download"* in your browser.
+Download the required workshop files by clicking the link below and clicking **`download`** in your browser.
 * :button[RKE2/EKS Cloud Formation Template]{href='https://github.com/aws-samples/rancher-on-aws-workshop/raw/main/static/rke2-eks-cluster.yaml' action=download variant='link'}
     * Cloudformation template to deploy the Rancher Cluster
 * :button[EKS cluster config file]{href='https://github.com/aws-samples/rancher-on-aws-workshop/raw/main/assets/eksctl-cluster.yml' action=download variant='link'}